benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 - Updates to each dependency must go through a PR process which triggers tests for each dependent project as a pre-requisite to acceptance (there may be Dragons here)
 - Should be able to update client code and dependency in a single atomic commit whenever breaking changes occur

 These start off sounding pretty easy, but the last two points cover a lot of ground.
 The last point is always cited as one of the big wins of monorepo systems and it is likely to be especially tricky to get working across multiple git repos.
-But, if you're not put off by that, this approach is for you (or maybe you can find a better approach)!
+But, if you're not put off by that, this approach is for you!
+Or, maybe you can find a better approach!
+When you don't need to release and support multiple versions of software, there are lots of benefits to using a monorepo.
+It's unfortunate that its still so difficult right now.